Gentlemen’s Quarterly (GQ) Logo PNG

 1967 – today

 Only the monogram remained on its emblem after the magazine’s name was shortened to GQ.
-In this version, the black letters overlap each other and form an inseparable figure from the two circles.
+In this version, the black letters overlap and form an inseparable figure within the two circles.
 Despite its massiveness, the logo looks dynamic.
 It expresses the idea of a stylish, modern man striving for elegance, success, and influence.

 Font and Colors

 A special font was developed for the monogram, characterized by its high boldness and lack of serifs.
 This is a demonstration of boldness and confidence.
-The black color was chosen with the same goal: to show the imposing character of GQ.
+The black color was chosen for the same goal: to show GQ’s imposing character.
 It looks both rugged and refined.